timeprism/introduction/README.md

 A 'play' is ten bits plus an extra bit and second =  111 seconds.

-A 'sharp' is ten plays plays plus an extra second = 1111 seconds.
+A 'sharp' is ten plays plus an extra second = 1111 seconds.

 Each wind is made up of ten sharps, plus an extra sharp plus ten bits and ten seconds = 12341 seconds.